CinthiaOchoa/CodePath/Notes.md

             A. The arrow function does not add sum and animal.charAt(0), so it will return only "c" (keyword: BRAIN)

     Password for Challenge #5: 19187800268BRAIN

+    Challenge #5:
+        1. How many games are in the array returned by filterUnfundedOnly?
+            A. 7
+        2. How many games are in the array returned by filterFundedOnly?
+            A. 4
+        3. What would happen if the deleteChildElements function was never called within the three event handlers you wrote?
+            A. The buttons would always add their list of games to the games already displayed, creating a growing list of games. (keyword: FLANNEL)
+        4. Which type of event does each button listen for?
+            A. click

+    Password for Challenge #6: 74FLANNELclick

+    Challenge #6: